Vintage ABA Team Logos

 Although they were dominant in a less competitive early ABA, the Oakland team stands out for their talented starting five.
 There starting lineup of Larry Brown, Warren Jabali, Rick Barry and Doug Moe was considered among the best in ABA history.

 The road to the championship was led by pioneering owner, Kenneth Davidson, who aggressively pursued Barry and one-time Warriors head coach Alex Hannum, signing them for an unprecedented $85,000 per year.
 His efforts drove a historic turnaround from last place to first in one year.
-The next off season saw Davidson sign Carolina Tarheel alumn Larry Brown and Doug Moe.
+The next off season saw Davidson sign Carolina Tarheel alumni Larry Brown and Doug Moe.

 Rick Barry and Doug Moe of The ABA's Oakland Oaks